redhat-developer/redhat-sso-quickstarts/README.md

-# <span>Keycloak</span> Quickstarts
+# Red Hat SSO Quickstarts

-<span>Keycloak</span> is an Open Source Identity and Access Management solution for modern Applications and Services.
+Red Hat SSO is an Open Source Identity and Access Management solution for modern Applications and Services.

-The quickstarts demonstrate securing applications with <span>Keycloak</span>.
+The quickstarts demonstrate securing applications with Red Hat SSO.
 They provide small, specific, working examples that can be used as a reference for your own project.

 ## Help and Documentation